Get Involved

 2

-We offer group counseling one night each week during the school year at each of our counseling centers (see lists of facilities).
-This program provides opportunities for volunteers to function as a Sibling Facilitator by helping to plan activities and engage the siblings who attend groups while the caregivers and children who are receiving counseling attend their peer group counseling sessions.
+We offer year-round evening group counseling at each of our counseling centers (see lists of facilities).
+This program provides opportunities for volunteers to function as a Jr. Crew Facilitator by helping to plan activities and engage the siblings who attend groups while the caregivers and children who are receiving counseling attend their peer group counseling sessions.

 4